genevate/style_guides/business/personality.md

 - How would someone know when you are grumpy?
 - How would someone help you when grumpy?
 - What are your favorite hobbies?
-- Whare you your pet peeves?
+- What are your pet peeves?
+- What are your best hours of productive, [well-rested](https://is.gd/TGguix) action.
 - What environment is best suited for you to work effectively?
 - Are you intrinsically or extrinsically motivated?
 - Are you introverted, extraverted, or somewhere in between?